fcdoc/doc/en/flashduty/configure_flashduty/how_to_integrate_alerts.md

 |+| How are alarm labels generated?

-    For each integration, Flashduty puts all the key information in tags, descriptions or titles according to the principle of "what should be taken".
-If you want to dynamically generate other labels on this basis, please configure label enhancement rules.
-For details, please refer to: https://docs.flashcat.cloud/zh/flashduty/label-enrichment-settings
+    Flashduty applies the principle of "take everything" to tag, describe, or title all crucial information for each integration.
+To dynamically generate additional tags based on this, please configure tag enrichment rules.
+For details, refer to: /configure_flashduty/label_enrichment_settings

 |+| How is the alarm title determined?
 Can I modify it?

-    Flashduty uses a specific title generation method for each integration, which is generally a combination of "policy name/alarm object".
-If you want to customize the title generation rules, please refer to: https://docs.flashcat.cloud/zh /flashduty/customize-incident-attrs
+    Flashduty employs a specific title generation method for each integration, typically combining "policy name / alarm object".
+To customize the title generation rules, please refer to: /advanced_features/customize_incident_attrs

 |+| How can I check the integration type from which an alarm event originates?